CALCULATE YOUR SIP RETURNS

 Why Do IPOs Have a Lock-In Period?

-Imagine if all the company insiders decided to sell their shares right after the IPO.
-It would send a wrong message to the public, almost like they don’t believe in the company’s future.
-That could crash the stock price and hurt retail investors.
+The lock-in period acts as a cooling-off mechanism.
+Imagine if all the pre-IPO investors and promoters decided to sell their shares the day the company got listed.
+It would send a negative signal to the public, implying they don’t believe in the company’s future.
+This massive sell-off would crash the stock price, hurting retail investors.

 Who Is Subject to the Lock-In Period?